-- Take the Law School Admission Test (LSAT) no later than February of the year you intend to enroll in law school.
+- Take the Law School Admission Test (LSAT).
 When more than one score is reported, Cleveland-Marshall will consider the highest score.

 - Register for the LSAC Credential Assembly Service (CAS).
 This service will be the clearinghouse for your LSAT score(s), academic transcripts, and letters of recommendation.
 Cleveland-Marshall College of Law will request your law school report from the Law School Admission Council once your application is received.